hudso1898/mrh4hd/assignment-four/design.md

 ## **4. Entity-Relationship Diagram**

-An Entity-Relationship Diagram to represent the entire system.
+An *entity relationship diagram* to represent the entire system.

 **Creator: Samuel Frimpong Jr.**